kprosues/ProjectLambdaLogAnalysisTool/FUNCTIONAL_REQUIREMENTS.md

 **Description:** Display summary statistics for boost control performance.

 **Acceptance Criteria:**
-- Displays average boost error (absolute value) in kPa
 - Displays maximum overshoot value in kPa
-- Displays maximum undershoot value (absolute value) in kPa
 - Displays percentage of time boost was within target range (±2.0 kPa)
 - Displays count of overshoot events
 - Displays count of undershoot events
 - All statistics are formatted with appropriate decimal places (2 decimal places)
 - Statistics update when boost control tab is rendered
 - Statistics display "0.0" or "0" when no data is available
+- Statistics only calculated for data points where actual boost >= 100 kPa (filters out non-boost conditions)

 ---